tvcsantos/muverse/README.md

 - **Schema Enforcement**: Ensures only valid values are accepted

 If validation fails, VERSE will provide a detailed error message indicating which configuration fields are invalid, making it easy to identify and fix issues.

-### Legacy Configuration

-If you specify a `config-path` in your GitHub Action, VERSE will try to load that specific file first.
-If not found, it will fall back to the automatic discovery described above.

 ## Gradle Project Structure